mraath/marty-mix/content/Frangular/Frangular Getting Started.md

 - FR-UI (this can get a bit more tricky, document to follow below)
 - UI (just adding a page with an iFrame and a way to get there, eg. menu item or action menu)

-## Getting your SEED app up and going
+## You are ready: Getting your SEED app up and going

 The new Frangular (FR) work has two main components.
 The FR-UI and